 6. Three Disease-Fighting Antioxidants

 Tomatoes contain a trio of antioxidants that fight disease including phytoene, phytofluene, and Zera-carotene.
 Scientists believe that these three antioxidants have a triple effect of disease-fighting potential.
+In other words–eating tomatoes improves your child’s immune system and keeps them healthy.

 7. Lutein/Zeaxanthin for the Eyes

 Tomatoes (also sweet peppers) contain lutein/zeaxanthin—a compound that is found in the retina of the eye and is important for healthy vision and may even prevent macular degeneration.
+Since kids today spend long hours on the computer, eating tomatoes will keep their eyesight intact.

 8. Sun Protector for the Skin